The Land Before Time (film): Editing

 Late into production, The Land Before Time underwent a severe cutting and editing of footage.
-Spielberg and Lucas thought that some scenes in the movie would appear too dark and intense for young children.
-At a screening in Soho Square, London in late April 1988, six months before the film was completed, Spielberg told Bluth while looking at the scenes from the film, "It's too scary.
+Spielberg and Lucas thought that some scenes in the film would appear too dark and intense for young children.
+At a screening in Soho Square, London in late April 1988, six months before the film was completed, Spielberg told Bluth while looking at the scenes from the film: "It's too scary.
 We'll have kids crying in the lobby, and a lot of angry parents.
-You don't want that."
-A total of 19 fully animated shots from the sharptooth attack were cut from the final film, to attain a G rating instead of a PG rating.
+You don't want that".
+A total of 19 fully animated shots from the sharptooth attack were cut from the final film.
 Examples can be seen in the storyboards of the chase sequence in the briar patch.
 POV shots of sharptooth's snapping jaws were deleted, and shots were rearranged to shorten the sequence.
 This results in continuity errors, depicting the Tyrannosaur with his right eye still open after it had been blinded.

 Perhaps just weeks before the film's release, more than 10 additional minutes of footage was cut from the film by Spielberg "to be sure it would not disturb parents or their children", according to producer Gary Goldman, reducing the runtime from 80 to 82 minutes to just 69 minutes.
 Much of the cut footage also consisted of sequences of the five young dinosaurs in grave danger and distress.
 An extended scene involving the introduction of Spike was deleted, as was some of the "Green Food" sequence.
-Petrie's apparent death scene originally went longer, and was followed by a group hug where Littlefoot says "Now we'll always be together." (this line survives in the form of a Pizza Hut promotional advertisement for the film).
+Petrie's apparent death scene originally went longer, and was followed by a group hug where Littlefoot says "Now we'll always be together" (this line survives in the form of a Pizza Hut promotional advertisement for the film).
 The film's final act was also heavily altered and rearranged; originally, Littlefoot was to find the Great Valley on his own before turning back to rescue his friends, kill sharptooth, and enter the valley as a group.
 This ending survives in multiple book adaptations, and the music accompanying it still exists in the official soundtrack release.
 Some screams were re-voiced using milder exclamations.
 The scenes are believed to be destroyed, but some did make it into multiple advertisements and trailers created before the release of the film, and multiple stills can be found in storybook adaptations and press kits for the movie.
 Much of the unused music from the film score was meant to play over the deleted scenes.
 Many animation cels and drawings from the deleted scenes have surfaced on the internet.